codeceptjs/codeceptjs-resemblehelper/README.md

     async seeVisualDiffForElement(selector, baseImage, options){}
 ```
 > Note:
-`seeVisualDiffForElement` only works when the page for baseImage is open in the browser, so that webdriver can fetch coordinates of the provided selector
+`seeVisualDiffForElement` only works when the page for baseImage is open in the browser, so that WebdriverIO can fetch coordinates of the provided selector.

 Third one is the `screenshotElement` which basically takes screenshot of the element.
 Selector for the element must be provided.
 It saves the image in the output directory as mentioned in the config folder.

 ```js
 I.screenshotElement("selectorForElement", "nameForImage");
 ```
->Note: This method only works with puppeteer.
+> Note: This method only works with puppeteer.

 Finally to use the helper in your test, you can write something like this: